lucapette/fakedata/README.md

 # Quick Start

 `fakedata` helps you generate random data in a number of ways.
-You can generate data by specifying on the command line the kind of data you need:
+By default `fakedata` uses a column formatter with space separator:

 ```sh
 $ fakedata email country